ClinicalTrialsTeam/ctfrontier/cdk/README.md

 ### Edit the config

 Edit the config in the cloud with `ctf config-edit`.
-This will allow you to edit the config using your default command line text editor defined by the `EDITOR` environment variable.
-Or, if none is specified, vim.
+This will allow you to edit the config using your default command line text editor defined by the `EDITOR` environment variable or "a sensible default". (<https://click.palletsprojects.com/en/7.x/api/#click.edit>)

 ### Show the current config